aws-games/cloud-game-development-toolkit/assets/jenkins-pipelines/README.md

 # Jenkins example pipelines

 This folder contains example Jenkins pipelines for building various pieces of software.
-To use them, create a new Jenkins pipeline project, and then copy-and-paste the contents of the files into the "Pipeline" section in the configuration page.
+To use them, [create a new Jenkins pipeline project](https://www.jenkins.io/doc/book/pipeline/getting-started/#through-the-classic-ui), and then copy-and-paste the contents of a sample file into the "Pipeline" section in the configuration page.

 You will likely need to change the pipelines slightly to suit your needs, for example to provide the correct FSx volume IDs or alter the agent node labels on which steps run.

+The pipelines are primarily written as [Declarative Pipelines](https://www.jenkins.io/doc/book/pipeline/syntax/), with sections of [scripted pipeline blocks](https://www.jenkins.io/doc/book/pipeline/syntax/#script) used to pass variables between stages or to implement try/catch behavior.

 ## `ue5_build_pipeline.groovy`

-This pipeline builds Unreal Engine 5 on Linux from its Git repository on GitHub, using an FSx volume as workspace cache and another FSx volume to store _octobuild_ artefacts to speed up subsequent builds.
+This pipeline builds Unreal Engine 5 on Linux from its Git repository on GitHub, using an FSx volume as workspace cache and another FSx volume to store _octobuild_ artifacts to speed up subsequent builds.

+> **_Note:_** this pipeline requires that you configure GitHub credentials in Jenkins.
+You also need to [get access to the Unreal Engine 5 source code](https://www.unrealengine.com/en-US/ue-on-github).

 > **_Note:_** you will need to run this on a build node with large /tmp space.